ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

   - Execute transaction locally with execution context, dummy database, and block
   - Add valid transaction to mempool - `mempool.newTxs`
     - Call `mempool.addPending()` to signal VM to build block for the newly added tx
-- Gossips new transactions from `mempool.newTxs` at regular intervals
+- The node running the VM, gossips new transactions to its peers from `mempool.newTxs` at regular intervals
-- Signals consensus engine to build blocks out of pending transactions in the mempool
+- VM signals consensus engine to build blocks out of pending transactions in the mempool
 - ProposerVM delays the request until it is the node's turn to propose a block
 - The consensus engine calls `vm.BuildBlock()` to get the block from VM
 - Engine calls `block.Verify()` method
-- Successfully verified blocks have gossiped within the network for consensus
+- Successfully verified blocks have been gossiped within the network for consensus
 - Blocks containing transactions are accepted or rejected according to the consensus results
 - Accepted blocks and related data are committed to the node's database